 Our services are eligible medical expenses under the Canada Revenue Agency (CRA) guidelines and may qualify for reimbursement through Health Spending Accounts (HSAs), Private Health Services Plans (PHSPs), Wellness Spending Accounts (WSAs), or Flexible Spending Accounts (FSAs).
 Coverage varies by insurance provider; please verify eligibility with your insurer.

 Coral’s approach includes comprehensive blood work to get to the root cause of symptoms.
-While blood tests can confirm menopause (especially when combined with age and the date of your last period), perimenopause is typically diagnosed and treated based on symptoms and health history.
+While blood tests could confirm menopause (especially when combined with age and the date of your last period), perimenopause is typically diagnosed and treated based on symptoms and health history.

 Menopause care includes the prevention and treatment of symptoms which occur as women experience hormonal and metabolic changes with age.
 These symptoms include difficulty sleeping, weight gain, hair loss, night sweat, anxiety, emotional imbalances, and many more that can be debilitating.
 Caring for the symptoms can help women thrive in their prime years.